wiencheck/ios-streaming-sdk/README.md

 scope when using `SPTAuth`.
 To do so, pass an array containing the constant to `-loginURLForClientId:withRedirectURL:scopes:responseType:`.
 The supplied demo projects already do this if needed.

-*   Metadata classes contain methods for doing corresponding metadata lookup. `SPTUser` is for userinfo, `SPTSearch` for searching.
-[Take a look at the list of metadata classes](https://github.com/spotify/ios-sdk/tree/master/Spotify.framework/Versions/A/Headers)

 Authenticating and Scopes
 =======